kosullivan7/Project-2/README.md

 -   Colours

     Contrasting, bright colours were used to make the app more visually appealing.
+The Home and Rules page have a background colour of yellow.
+The container has a background colour of dark green with a brown border to stand out.
+The links buttons are in white to add more contrast.

-A background colour of green with the quiz area itself white.
-The options buttons for quiz answers had a background colour of \#607d8b.
-The next button had a background colour of \#ec930d.
-The score are was a darker green with text in white.
+    A background colour of yellow with the quiz area container white.
+The options buttons for quiz answers had a background colour of grey.
+The navigation buttons and question area are a teal colour.
+The score are was a darker green.

 -   Font Colour

-The font colour used was charcoal was white as it is easily read amidst the background colours.
+The font colour used in the home and rule pages is black apart from the links buttons which are white.
+All font on the quiz page is white in order to be more legible.

 -   Font